 In 2016, I had said: What will create the change needed?

-not be able to buy oil or get insurance at a reasonable price (similar to what happened to cigarette smokers, or oil could be
+The oil industry is going to be like the tobacco industry.
+The consumers are going to claim they were misled about the dangers of burning fossil fuels and will file lawsuits against the oil companies.
+You will not be able to buy oil or get insurance at a reasonable price (similar to what happened to cigarette smokers, or oil could be banned altogether.)

 In 2022, WGUR Massachusetts reported, "State attorneys general from around the nation, including here in Massachusetts, are suing fossil fuel companies over climate change.
 Late last month, the state s highest court rejected ExxonMobil's bid to dismiss a lawsuit by Attorney General Maura Healey.
 And yes, you've seen this movie before.
 The states took Big Tobacco to court, and they won.
 The 1998 Master Settlement Agreement imposed tight restrictions on how tobacco companies can promote cigarettes, and requires tobacco makers to pay billions of dollars in damages to the states annually, for as long as they do business in the U.S."